 - Click on your profile icon.
 You can find it at the top right corner.

 - Click on the drop-down menu and select “Settings.”

 - Click on your current membership.
 You’ll be presented with the list of all your current channels.

-- Locate and select the channel you want to get rid of and uncheck the box close to it.
+- Locate and select the channel you want to eliminate and uncheck the box close to it.

-- Now find the new channel you’d like to add to your list and check the box close to it.
+- Now find the new channel you’d like to add and check the box close to it.

 - And finally, if it all looks good, select “Done.”
 A popup will appear to confirm the changes you just made.
 You can go ahead and click on “Agree.”

 And that’s it; you are all set.
 I think it’s also really cool that you have a preview of what your subscription fee would turn out to be if you add or remove a channel.
 That helps put things into perspective.

 Youtube TV is still fairly early to the live-streaming game, which means it doesn’t yet present as many channels as its competitors.
 They also offer Youtube Premium service, which goes for $11.99/month.

 Don’t get it twisted, though.
 Youtube Premium is very different from Youtube TV.
 Youtube Premium is a monthly service where you pay a monthly fee to watch Youtube videos, not channels this time, but actual youtube videos (Like PEWDIEPIE) without those ads that seem to run fine even when you have “crappy” internet.